cits3007/cits3007.github.io/assets/labs/lab03.md

 [privs]: https://devconnected.com/linux-file-permissions-complete-guide/

-Obviously, programs like this can be very dangerous: if they are not carefully written, their elevated privileges can have unexpected consequences.
+Obviously, programs that use features like `setuid` can be very dangerous: if they are not carefully written, their elevated privileges can have unexpected consequences.
 However, many programs *do* need to run with special permissions.